 Online box offices

 We use our own website https://www.swallowtheatre.co.uk to manage our ticket sales, and occasionally tickets are available via other online box offices.

 When you use either of these platforms to purchase tickets, you will be asked to fill out an online form with personal information.
 If you purchase a ticket by telephone, paper form or in person, we will complete the online form on your behalf from information provided by you.

 Card Payments (Stripe, Square and iZettle)

 Payment card information for website sales is stored by our card payment provider Stripe Inc (our “payment processor”).
 For more information see Stripe’s Privacy Notice.
 Payment card information for telephone sales is stored by our card payment provider Squareup International Ltd (“Square”).
 For more information see Square’s Privacy Notice.
 We do not store your credit card details after the transaction has been processed and we do not have access to them.

 We use MailChimp, a marketing automation platform, to manage our email lists and to deliver email newsletters and marketing messages to people who have opted to receive them, and to deliver communications to the Friends of The Swallow Theatre and ticketholders.
 We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our emails.
 For more information see MailChimp’s Privacy Notice.

 IT and cloud services

-We use various online software services and cloud services to manage our business including but not limited to Microsoft Office365 including OneDrive storage, Xero (bookkeeping), and Dropbox.
+We use various online software services and cloud services to manage our business including but not limited to Microsoft Office365 including OneDrive storage, Xero and QuickFile (bookkeeping), and Dropbox.

 We use Siteground as our webhost provider.